EkaterinaMelnikova/EkaterinaMelnikova/README.md

 ### About me
 -->

-- 💼 I'm QA Engineer since 2021 (fintech company)
+- 💼 I'm QA Engineer
 - 🌱 I’m currently learning Java Automation
 - 📫 How to reach me: @katkimo on telegram